BSL

 Physical classes are one of the best ways to learn BSL.
 They are sort of like webinars.
 The trainer will teach specific number of students.
 You’ll follow the trainer’s lectures and learn along with your fellow classmates.
 Since its interactive, you’ll have a practical hands-on experience of the language.

 The limitations of self-paced online courses will not hold you back here.
-Since the instructor controls the pace of your lessons, they’ll be well organised and you’ll pretty swiftly develop the appropriate gestures in BSL.
+Since the instructor controls the pace of your lessons, they’ll be well-organised, and you’ll pretty swiftly develop the appropriate gestures in BSL.

-2. Tutored course via live (Zoom, Skype etc.)
+2. Tutored Course Via Live (Zoom, Skype etc.)

-hroughout this Live Zoom class, you will save time, and money on travelling and be able to attend the live zoom classes and even sit for the final BSL exam remotely from anywhere in the UK.
+If you’ve ever done an online class, you should already be familiar with this concept.
+Online Zoom class is a great opportunity to learn BSL and interact with tutors in a live class.
+Throughout this Live Zoom class, you will save time and money on travelling and be able to attend the live Zoom classes and even sit for the final BSL exam remotely from anywhere in the UK.
 Live Zoom Courses are also accredited by Signature, Ofqual regulated nationally recognised qualifications.

-3. Self-paced course
+3. Self-paced Course

 Independent courses are self-paced since they’re pre-recorded premium video tutorials.
 The length is around 20-30 hours long.
-You can complete the self-paced online course at your own time from anywhere in the UK and the course materials are accessible 24/7 from any device.
+You can complete the self-paced online course at your own time from anywhere in the UK, and the course materials are accessible 24/7 from any device.
 Once you complete the course, you can sit for an assessment online and earn your certificate.

 4. Reading Books